-So traumatic was the beard itching experience, that we created an entire brand and range of products to help you deal with it.
+So traumatic was the itchy beard experience, that we created an entire brand and range of products to help you deal with it.

-In this post, we’ll show you how to stop your beard from itching so you never have to experience what Kunal did on that fateful day in November.
+In this post, we’ll show you how to stop your itchy beard so you never have to experience what Kunal did on that fateful day in November.

-Your beard will always itch a bit because of the food, dust and dead skin that gets trapped in the hair.
+Your beard will always be itchy a bit because of the food, dust and dead skin that gets trapped in the hair.
 You can’t avoid these things but you can do something about them.